shutas/dreamDO/exampleSite/content/english/terms-conditions/_index.md

 #### 10. Changes to Terms and Conditions

 DreamDO Career reserves the right to modify these Terms and Conditions at any time.
 Any changes will be posted on this website, and your continued use of our services after the modifications constitute your acceptance of the revised terms.
+We will post the revised terms on our website with the effective date.

 If you have any questions or concerns about our Terms and Conditions, please contact us at support@dreamdo-career.com.